 Arthur’s Pass National Park is rugged and mountainous; its backcountry tracks and facilities are not as developed as most other national parks in New Zealand.
 There are limited options for people with little or no tramping experience as most trips require route-finding and river-crossing skills.

 The mountain ranges of Arthur’s Pass National Park have been a climbing mecca since 1891.
 Mt Rolleston (2275 m) near the summit of Arthur’s Pass is a popular climb for novice mountaineers to cut their crampons on.

 State Highway 73, the main road between Greymouth and Christchurch in the South Island, goes right through the park and the village of Arthur’s Pass.
 Winding in places, it is one of the country’s most scenic routes.

 It’s a two hour drive from Christchurch in the east, and about one and half hour’s drive from Greymouth on the west coast.
 Regular bus services operate between Greymouth, Hokitika and Christchurch.
 The scenic Tranzalpine Express offers a daily, spectacular train journey between Christchurch and Greymouth, stopping at Arthur’s Pass.

 Arthur’s Pass National Park is rugged and mountainous, with weather that can change rapidly with little warning.
 All visitors should be prepared for wet and cold conditions, even in summer, and for sudden changes in weather.
 Most tracks involve river crossings - high rainfall causing rivers to rise quickly.
-Check weather for Arthur's Pass National Park
+Check Arthur's Pass National Park weather forecast – NIWA website.

 Avalanches usually occur in Arthur's Pass National Park from May to November.
 Find out about avalanche danger in Arthur's Pass National Park.